bocchino/AppleCore/Common/README.md

 2\.
 Top-level and included AppleCore source files
 -------------------------------------------------

-If your program consists of a top-level AppleCore source file that includes code compiled from other AppleCore source files (again not counting the AppleCore library files), then do the following:
+**Single program:** If your program comprises a top-level AppleCore source file that includes code compiled from other AppleCore source files (again not counting the AppleCore library files), then do the
+following:

 1. Give the top-level source file the suffix ac and put it in a directory ac, e.g., ac/TOP.LEVEL.ac.